Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] Protected from reentry attacks (A calling B calling A).
 - [ ] Only using modifier if logic is necessary in more than one place.
 - [ ] All types are being explicitly set (e.g. using `uint256` instead of `uint`).
-- [ ] All methods and loops are within the maximum allowed gas limt.
+- [ ] All methods and loops are within the maximum allowed gas limit.
-- [ ] There are no unnecessary initalizations in the constructor (remember, default values are set).
+- [ ] There are no unnecessary initializations in the constructor (remember, default values are set).
 - [ ] There is complete test coverage; every smart contract method and every possible type of input is being tested.
 - [ ] Performed fuzz testing by using special tools like [Echidna](https://github.com/crytic/echidna).
 - [ ] Tested all the possible different states that the contract can be in.
 - [ ] Ether and token amounts are dealt in wei units.
-- [ ] Specified which functions are intented to be controlled with specific rights only
+- [ ] Specified which functions are intended to be controlled with specific rights only
 - [ ] The fallback function does not accept call data or only accepts prefixed data to avoid function signature collisions.
 - [ ] Imported libraries have been previously audited and don't contain dynamic parts that can be swapped out in future versions which can be used maliciously. [[?](http://swende.se/blog/Devcon1-and-contract-security.html)]
 - [ ] Token transfer statements take into account the possibility of revert